 As Perth locals, we have visited Western Australia’s South West numerous times over the years as part of a Perth to Margaret River road trip.
 This gives us an insight into the best beaches in the Margaret River region.
 Whether you want a family-friendly beach, the best surf breaks, a beautiful coastal walk, or an Instagram-worthy photo, this article contains our favourites.

 Margaret River is predominately known for its world-class wine and gourmet food.
-However, the beaches here are some of the best in Western Australia, if not the whole of Australia.
-There are a staggering 130 pristine beaches to choose from in the Cape to Cape region.
+However, the picturesque beaches here are some of the best in Western Australia, if not the whole of Australia.
+There are 130 pristine beaches in the Cape to Cape region.

 The Best Beaches in the Margaret River region

-This region is blessed with white sandy beaches and turquoise blue ocean.
-Some bays are sheltered with calm water while others are excellent surfing spots.
+This region is blessed with white sandy beaches and a turquoise blue ocean.
+Some bays are sheltered with calm water, while others are excellent surfing spots.
 We think the best beaches in the Margaret River region are:

 - Castle Bay & Castle Rock Beach